bethanycayeradcliff/spokenweb-pedagogy-workshop/pages/classroom-quick-start-guide.md

 ### **Part 4: Creating and Preparing to Upload Annotations**<a name="four"></a>

  - Our [formatted google sheet](https://docs.google.com/spreadsheets/d/1ImjhjLD1g-lQulJX3UJe4Y91z04EOriYCqiN1rz9gnw/copy?usp=sharing) is a great resource to share with your students.
- - Annotations can be easily created in google sheets or excel.
-Students can work in groups or individually, then download the file as a .tsv.
+ - Annotations can be easily created in Google Sheets or Excel.
+Students can work in groups or individually, then download the file as a .tsv, .csv, or .xlsx.
  - If you have added students to the GitHub project, they can upload to the shared project on their own.
 If not, they can share their annotation files with you, and you can upload them.

-### Part 5: Uploading Annotations<a name="five"></a>
+### **Part 5: Uploading Annotations**<a name="five"></a>